EygonZhang/Moment-Balance-Equibirum/README.md

 ## Module Overview

-This repository presents a modular workflow for analyzing the **moment balance equilibria** of tidal turbine blades, leveraging high-fidelity simulations, interpolation, BEM-based physical modeling, and machine learning validation.
+This repository presents a modular workflow for analyzing the **moment balance equilibria** (MBE) of tidal turbine blades, leveraging high-fidelity simulations, interpolation, BEM-based physical modeling, and machine learning validation.
+It is a Python module for analyzing and visualizing moment balance in fluid mechanics systems.
+It marries machine-learning with physics-based modeling to give you a no-nonsense, in-depth look at where—and why—your system actually sits in equilibrium.

 ### MBE-1: Simulation cloud matrix & interpolaion.ipynb